Myanmar protesters wear flowers to mark Suu Kyi's birthday

 Some marched with black umbrellas and banners that read “freedom from fear” alongside pictures of Suu Kyi.

-In the border region of Karen state, some rebel soldiers were photographed holding their guns and yellow, white and purple posies and single flowers tucked behind their ears.
+In the border region of Karen state, some rebel soldiers were photographed holding their guns and yellow, white and purple posies, as well as single flowers tucked behind their ears.

 Demonstrators in the south-eastern city of Dawei made a giant pink birthday cake and brought it to their street protest.